Skip to content

 --header 'Authorization: Bearer <NYLAS_API_KEY>'

-If you no longer need Notetaker in an upcoming meeting, you can make a DELETE /v3/notetakers/<NOTETAKER_ID>/cancel or DELETE /v3/grants/<NYLAS_GRANT_ID>/notetakers/<NOTETAKER_ID>/cancel request to cancel the scheduled Notetaker bot.
+If you no longer need Notetaker before it starts attending a meeting, you can make a DELETE /v3/notetakers/<NOTETAKER_ID>/cancel or DELETE /v3/grants/<NYLAS_GRANT_ID>/notetakers/<NOTETAKER_ID>/cancel request to cancel the Notetaker bot.
+Use this request while the Notetaker’s status is scheduled, connecting, or waiting_for_entry.

 curl --request DELETE \